zerebos/Trilium-Breadcrumbs/README.md

 ### Position

-The breadcrumb bar appears a part of the note by default. if you'd rather it appear at the top of the page, simply give it the `#top` label.
-If you'd rather it appear at the bottom of the panel, give it `#bottom`.
+The breadcrumb bar appears a part of the note by default.
+If you'd rather it appear at the top of the page, simply give it the `#breadcrumbsPosition=top` label.
+If you'd rather it appear at the bottom of the panel, give it `#breadcrumbsPosition=bottom`.

 ### Styling